Fossilguy.com: Peace River Fossil Hunting - Shark Teeth and Ice Age Fossils

 Right Image: Florida in the Pleistocene during maximum glaciation/low sea level.

 The following book: Geologic History of Florida: Major Events that Formed the Sunshine State is a great book filled with lots of illustrations.
 It covers the entire geologic history of Florida.
 It starts with Pangea and goes until the formation of the Florida Keys.
-Check it out if your an avid amateur paleontologist in Florida!
+Check it out if you're an avid amateur paleontologist in Florida!

-How To find Fossils in the Peace River
+How to Find Fossils in the Peace River

-Fossil Hunting Permit and Artifacts
+Fossil Hunting Permits and Artifacts

 Do Not Collect Artifacts

-When to Go (October - April)
+Best Time to Fossil Hunt (October - April)

 River Water Level